sammyd/iOS8-day-by-day-book/manuscript/34-corelocation-auth.md

 no longer the case.

-In today's article you'll discover the different options for privacy with CoreLocation introduced in iOS8, and how you need to update your apps to use them.
+In today's article you'll discover the different options for privacy with CoreLocation introduced in iOS 8, and how you need to update your apps to use them.

 The app which accompanies today's post is a simple route tracking app called